- Publications & Insights

-- Brainworks on its IPO and primary listing on the main board of the JSE.
+- Brainworks on its initial public offering and primary listing on the main board of the JSE.

-- Associated British Foods both on its initial partial offer for Illovo Sugar in 2005 and its subsequent 100% takeover in 2016.
+- Associated British Foods both on its initial R3.8 billion partial offer for Illovo Sugar in 2005 and its subsequent R5.6 billion take private offer in 2016.

-- SABMiller in respect of the combination of bottling operations of The Coca-Cola Company, SABMiller and Gutsche Family Investments’ (majority shareholders in Coca-Cola SABCO) in Southern and East Africa to create Coca-Cola Beverages Africa, forming the biggest bottler of soft drinks in Africa and the 10th largest in the world.
+- SABMiller on the merger of bottling operations of The Coca-Cola Company, SABMiller and Gutsche Family Investments’ (majority shareholders in Coca-Cola SABCO) in Southern and East Africa to create Coca-Cola Beverages Africa, the leading bottler of soft drinks in Africa.